LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 ---
-description: Oracle addresses and Job IDs for our Chainlink oracles using the direct request model.
+title: Custom Chainlink Data Feeds
+description: View our Chainlink oracle addresses and Job IDs.
+Connect your smart contract to any API on the internet.
 ---

 # Chainlink Data Feeds